jtlovell/GENESPACE/readme.md

 ## Loading required package: data.table
 ```

-and genomes being used are all from NCBI, here is the full pipeline to build syntenic pan-genome annotations and make plots.
-Here, we are going to use human, chimpanzee and mouse genomes from NCBI.
+**NOTE** Some GENESPACE specifications require that `orthofinder` is in the $PATH.
+See 3.2 (running orthofinder from within R) for more details on this method.

+## 2.2 Get the raw annotation files

+GENESPACE operates on gff3-formatted protein-coding gene annotation files and fasta-formatted peptide files.
+These need to be downloaded from your repository of choice.
+Where possible, you want the primary annotation-only files; however, gff/fasta files with multiple entries/gene are OK too.
+GENESPACE will automatically take only the longest transcript.

+Once you have the annotation files downloaded to your local machine, make a directory that these files will go into.
+For example `~/Desktop/rawRepo`.
+For each genome, you'll need a specific species and version subdirectory, which contains a directory called `annotation` that stores the annotation files.
+So, for example, the data for the three genome annotations might go in

+- human: `~/Desktop/rawRepo/Homo_sapiens/GRCh38.p13/annotation`
+- chimp: `~/Desktop/rawRepo/Pan_troglodytes/Clint_PTRv2/annotation`
+- mouse: `~/Desktop/rawRepo/Mus_musculus/GRCm39/annotation`

+### 2.3 Get the GENESPACE run initialized

+This step is where all of the major parameters and paths to raw files are set.
+If things don't look right, GENESPACE should return an informative warning about how to resolve the problems.
+Here, we'll use an example from mammals: human, chimpanzee and mouse genomes, downloaded from NCBI.
 Each genome is a haploid representation of the diploid genotypes, so ploidy = 1.

-**Get the GENESPACE run initialized**.
-All the major parameters and paths to raw files are set here.

 **NOTE** You'll see some warning messages about being unable to run orthofinder.
 This just means you'll need to call orthofinder from the terminal outside of R.